KharchenkoDmitriy/Cell/README.md

 A maintained fork of **Cell**, continued from **Krysio (krysiolol)** / jdtoppin, originally by **enderneko**.

-Focused on Midnight compatibility, healer QoL, Classic/TBC support, and practical fixes that keep raid frames usable in modern WoW.
+Focused on Midnight compatibility, healer QoL, Classic/TBC & MoP support, and practical fixes that keep raid frames usable in modern WoW.

 **Current version:** `r277.9`